LENS REPLACEMENT SURGERY BIRMINGHAM

 We start your journey to eye lens replacement surgery & vision correction with an advanced analysis of your eyes.
 This involves detailed eye examinations & measurements of your eyes at your consultation in the eye clinic in Birmingham.

-Mark Wevill is an experienced ophthalmologist (eye surgeon) & will listen to your needs, review your scan results, assess your eye health, decide if you are suitable for lens replacement surgery & discuss the best intraocular lens options to restore your vision.
+Your first appointment will be personally with the ophthalmologist (eye surgeeon), Mark Wevill .
+He will ask you about your lifestyle, work & sports, & listen to your needs, review your scan results, assess your eye health to decide if you are suitable for lens replacement surgery.
+The he will discuss the best intraocular lens option for you to achieve the best outcome according to your needs & lifestyle & to restore your vision.
 The best results are achieved in healthy eyes.

-A specific intraocular lens (IOL) is selected especially for you to suit your eyes & lifestyle.
+There are many diferent types of intraocular lenses (IOLs) & just as one shoe doesn’t fit us all, you need an IOL that specially suits your eyes & lifestyle.
 Some people are best suited to having one of the fantastic, new extended depth-of-focus (EDOF), or multifocal lenses which can correct focus for near, intermediate & far vision.
 Lenses which correct near, intermediate & distance vision are also called trifocal lenses.
 Multifocal, trifocal & EDOF lenses cause some glare at night, usually for a few months, so some people & occupations are best suited to new enhanced monofocal or simple monofocal intraocular lenses, which give you the best quality of vision.

 There are other benefits of lens replacement (RLE) surgery too.
 Lens replacement surgery prevents cataracts from developing & you won’t need cataract surgery in the future.
 Lens replacement can also reduce eye pressure & prevent certain types of glaucoma.

-Your Birmingham eye clinic consultation, thorough eye examination and scans with the eye doctor to assess your suitability for lens replacement surgery usually takes about an hour.
+Your Birmingham eye clinic consultation, thorough eye examination & scans with the the surgeon to assess your suitability for lens replacement surgery usually takes about an hour.

 Your lens must be tailored to you & there are hundreds of different intraocular lens implants used in lens replacement treatments.
 The lenses can be divided broadly into monofocal & multifocal types of lenses.